Cruise (autonomous vehicle): Remote assistance requirement

 In November 2023, The New York Times reported that on average, according to two people familiar with Cruise's operations, a remote operator had to intervene for every 2+1/2 to 5 mi driven.
 Vogt confirmed that its vehicles made a call for remote assistance "2–4% of the time on average, in complex urban environments", but clarified that "of those, many are resolved by the AV itself before the human even looks at things".
-A spokesperson for Cruise added that a call remote assistance is triggered every 4 to 5 mi.
+A spokesperson for Cruise added that a call for remote assistance is triggered every 4 to 5 mi.
 Brad Templeton reported that remote assistance did not mean real-time remote operation by a human, citing reporting from Cruise that stated 98% of remote assistance calls connected to a human operator within 3 seconds, and 80% of remote assistance calls were resolved without action by the human operator.
 Cruise reported an average distance between disengagements of 95900 mi in 2022.